Protection from violence

 Every child has the internationally recognised right to grow up living a life free from violence and fear.

-Working together with like-minded partners, our goal is to ensure girls, boys, and adolescents can live in environments free from harmful practices, have the knowledge and skills to identify situations of violence, and duty bearers recognise and act against violence towards children and adolescents.
+Working together with like-minded partners in the Middle East and Eastern and Southern Africa, our goal is to ensure girls, boys, and adolescents can live in environments free from harmful practices, have the knowledge and skills to identify situations of violence, and duty bearers recognise and act against violence towards children and adolescents.

 Girls in silhouette looking outside door